Lisa040417/yumenglu.github.io/_pages/about.md

 I have some experiences in optical/photonics/flexible-electronics design and simulation, and now, my research interests lies in silicon photonics and integrated photonics.

 If you are interested in my research or have any questions, please feel free to reach me out through [my email](mailto: lym4417@tju.edu.cn).
-Also you can connect with me to know more details via [LinkedIn](https://www.linkedin.com/in/yumeng-lu-1286ba348).
+Also you can connect with me to know more details via [LinkedIn](https://www.linkedin.com/in/yumeng-lu-1286ba348) or WeChat (lym4417).

 # 🔥 News